nish10z/homomorphic_encryption/README.md

 This repository implements the RSA-based scheme in Python.
 There are two Python scripts.
 The first one `he.py` takes as input a file containing up to 100 32-byte integers.
 It then runs a few unit tests to check if our homomorphic encryption scheme works.
 The repository also provides a helper script `create_csv.py` that creates a csv file with integers.

-Also included is a `Dockerfile` that provides an Ubuntu image with the required dependencies to run the two python scripts.
+Also included is a `Dockerfile` that provides an Ubuntu image with the required dependencies to run the two Python scripts.
-In order build the Docker image please run:
+In order to build the Docker image please run:

     $ git clone https://github.com/nish10z/homomorphic_encryption.git
     $ cd homomorphic_encryption